Back to Resources

 Amazon is currently experimenting with new ad formats on Rufus, their generative AI-powered expert shopping assistant.
 That strategy accompanies their recent tests of ads to the “Frequently Bought Together” Amazon product pages.
 By doing so, the online-selling giant is continuing to redefine what e-commerce advertising might look like in 2025.

-Just a few months ago, Amazon began testing ads within the “Frequently Bought Together” section on brand product pages, signaling a major shift in how ads are integrated into the consumer journey.
+In late 2024, Amazon began testing ads within the “Frequently Bought Together” section on brand product pages, signaling a major shift in how ads are integrated into the consumer journey.

 This move parallels Microsoft’s integration of ads in its AI assistant, Copilot, across platforms like Bing and Windows.
 With the mounting costs of AI development, companies like Amazon are leveraging new ad formats to drive revenue and offset investment.